bobtsang/bobtsang.github.io/_posts/2020-02-19-Data-Visualisation.markdown

 - Why not visualisation

 Business needs are so dynamic.Certain types visualisations are not scalable.
+As a principle, we need to keep visualisation as simple as possible.
+That will limit the complexity and hence limit 'information value'.

+But as you may know, less is more.

 Note [here](https://www.evernote.com/l/Aaq17Hc8JT1PH44bdQZeB7-WsE0hfLeuFAY)